AdobeDocs/journey-optimizer.en/help/using/email/surface-personalization.md

 Now when the email is sent out, this parameter will be automatically appended to the end of the URL.
 You can then capture this parameter in web analytics tools or in performance reports.
 -->

-## View surface details {#view-surface-details}
+## View configuration details {#view-surface-details}

-When using a surface with personalized settings in a campaign or a surface, you can display the surface details directly within the campaign or surface.
+When using a configuration with personalized settings in a campaign or a configuration, you can display the configuration details directly within the campaign or configuration.
 Follow the steps below.

 1. Create an email [campaign](../campaigns/create-campaign.md) or [journey](../building-journeys/journey-gs.md).

 1. Select the **[!UICONTROL Edit content]** button.

-1. Click the **[!UICONTROL View surface details]** button.
+1. Click the **[!UICONTROL View configuration details]** button.

     ![](assets/campaign-view-surface-details.png)

 1. The **[!UICONTROL Delivery settings]** window displays.
-You can view all the surface settings, including the dynamic subdomains and personalized header parameters.
+You can view all the configuration settings, including the dynamic subdomains and personalized header parameters.

     >[!NOTE]
     >